 Admittedly, I wasn’t happy with the results.
 At times, I earned some profits and at times I barely make even.
 There was no predictable income streams and it’s a full time job for others monitoring the stock market on a daily basis.

 This is why, I continue to educate myself on matters regarding financial literacy.
-In addition, I visited personal finance and investing forums and joined their discussion.
+In addition, I visited personal finance websites, investing forums, and joined their discussion.

 Similarly, I read books about dividend investing, watched videos, and followed the strategy from the greatest investor of all time Warren Buffett.

-To sum up, I’ve changed my approach and focus only on dividend growth stocks and continue to evolve on my investing strategy.
+To sum up, I’ve changed my approach and become a full time dividend investor.
+Additionally, as an investor, I continue to evolve and improve my strategy as I go along.

-Our goal is to live off with our growing passive income through dividends without touching the capital.
+Our goal is to live off with our growing passive income through dividends without harvesting the capital.

 We both have maxed out our Tax Free Savings Account (TFSA) for 2020 which is $69,500 each plus any gains earned over the years.